makersacademy/airport_challenge/README.md

 ## Reflections

 - I am pleased with the outcome of the program and feel that it meets the requirements.
-- Given more time I'd like to add an optional hash of arguments to Plane's initialize method, allowing it to be initialized in an airport.
+- Given more time I'd like to:
+  - Add an optional hash of arguments to Plane's initialize method, allowing it to also be initialized in an airport
+  - Add verification to the `capacity=` writer methods so that only an integer can be given
+  - Add a password feature so that only authorised users can change the capacity
 - This exercise has made me more determined to master object oriented design, in particular SOLID principles.
 - My long term goal is to be confident in designing complex programs from scratch, using loosely coupled objects with minimal dependencies and well designed public interfaces.